 What are microexpressions?

-You can tell a lot about people (and eggs) by what's on their faces.
-See the source of emotions with brain pictures.
+You can tell a lot about people (and eggs) by the expression on their faces.

 Dimitri Vervitsiotis/Digital Vision/Getty Images

-The human face is a medium, or a sign vehicle, that sends us a message.
-When we "read" a face, there's quite a lot of data to sift through.
-One part of the medium is its basic structure and muscle tone.
+While verbal communication is important, it isn't everything.
+Nonverbal cues make the human face an integral part of understanding others.
+If we think of the human face as a medium, one part of the medium is its basic structure and muscle tone.
 Is it long and angular or round and chubby?
 Often, we'll see a stranger's face and flip through a mental Rolodex of sorts, matching the shape of the new face with ones we already know.
-We also perceive changes that have taken place, such as scarring, weathering of the skin or wrinkles.
-Taking into account artificial adornments, such as eyeglasses, makeup, tattoos or piercings, we make personal judgments based on what the person has added by choice.
+We also perceive changes that have taken place, such as scarring and wrinkles.
+Taking into account other factors like makeup, tattoos and piercings, we make personal judgments based on what the person has added by choice.

 Advertisement

-Providing more immediate information are the changes in a person's face, such as smiles, frowns or scowls.
+Providing more immediate information are the changes in a person's facial expression — smiles, frowns and scowls.
 These changes provide us with the most obvious information about someone's mood or immediate intentions.
-Expressions represent the person's intended message, the one he or she is trying to convey.
-A person trying to gain your trust will smile.
-Someone trying to scare you will scowl.
+Expressions represent the person's intended message, the one they want to convey.
+A person trying to gain your trust smiles.
+Someone trying to scare you scowls.
+Of course, sometimes the person makes involuntary facial expressions that reveal the person's true emotions.
+These involuntary expressions are microexpressions.

 When we communicate, we try to collect as much verbal and nonverbal information as possible.
 We also try to control the outgoing expressive information we display to others in order to: